fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.4.0/New-AzureRmApiManagementAuthorizationServer.md

 ```

 ### -Name
-Specifies the name of the authorization server to create.
+Specifies the name of the authorization server that this cmdlet creates.

 ```yaml
 Type: String